GoogleChrome/developer.chrome.com/site/en/docs/devtools/settings/index.md

 {% endDetailsSummary %}

 {% Video src="video/NJdAV9UgKuN8AhoaPBquL7giZQo1/eQ2BduTutmhTREwULIqY.mp4", autoplay=false, controls="true", muted="true", class="screenshot" %}
-This example shows how, with this option enabled, the **Sources** panel selects files in the navigation tree as you switch between tabs.
+This video shows how, with this option enabled, the **Sources** panel selects files in the navigation tree as you switch between tabs.
 {% endDetails %}

 {% Details %}